Isaac-Fate/mathematical-analysis/_sources/Functions of Bounded Variation and Rectifiable Curves/Total Variation.md

 is of bounded variation on $[a, b]$.

-The key of achieving this is that a function of bounded variation can be written as a difference of two increasing funcitons, and conversely, the difference of two increasing functions is of bounded variation
+The key of achieving this is that a function of bounded variation can be written as a difference of two increasing functions, and conversely, the difference of two increasing functions is of bounded variation
 ({prf:ref}`thm:4`).